Printemps: Asia

 The first Asian Printemps opened in 1887 in Yokohama, Japan.
 The store was an 'export counter', and closed two years later in 1889.

+Beirut's Byblos department store was affiliated with Printemps until the Lebanese Civil War led to its closure in 1975.

-In 1981 the company started an international expansion by franchising stores it started with the opening of a location in Kobe, Japan, they continued the expansion a year later opening a store in Sapporo.
+In 1981, the company entered a period of international expansion by franchising stores starting with the opening of a location in Kobe, Japan, they continued the expansion a year later opening a store in Sapporo.
 The Japanese stores were opened in a partnership with Daiei.
 Printemps expanded to Singapore with its first store located at the ground floor of the newly built Le Méridien Hotel on Orchard Road (now a Concorde Hotel).
 The original plan was for the store to be located at Goldhill Square.
 Owned by Town & City Properties Ltd, the store opened on 8 September 1983 and closed on 24 December 1989 with 65 of its staff being retrenched.

 Printemps expanded to Malaysia under an exclusive 25-year franchise agreement with Larut Tin Fields Berhad through its subsidiary City Chemist Holdings.
 Its first store at Damansara Jaya, Petaling Jaya opened on 26 July 1984, with a second store at Kuala Lumpur Plaza opening in 1985.
 Printemps stores in Malaysia were closed in 1987.
 Two more stores opened in Japan in Ginza (1984) and Osaka.

 Printemps opened in Seoul on 1 September 1988, located in the Myeong-dong neighbourhood.
 The store closed in 1997.
 An Istanbul store also opened in 1988, located at Galleria Ataköy.

 In 1994 a store opened in Bangkok, Thailand at Seri Center.
 In March 1995 a location opened in the Xinyi district of Taipei, the store opened under a franchise agreement and was operated by the Taiwan-based Jieh Enterprises.
 A second Taiwanese store opened in Taoyuan in 1998.
 Printemps also expanded into China in June 1995 with a six floor store opening on Huaihai Road in Shanghai.
 Plans were announced for two more Chinese stores to open in 1996 (Dalian, Chengdu) and then a Beijing store in 1997.

 Printemps Istanbul closed in Spring 1997, however, it reopened in 1998 in the same location in a new partnership.
 Plans were also in place to open a second Istanbul store, which never eventuated and Printemps at Galleria Ataköy closed in 2000.